Middle School Trips

 The seventh grade spring trip is a study of Texas history.
 Students first travel from school to Washington-on-the-Brazos and conclude their journey at the San Antonio Missions.
 Other points of interest include the State Capitol Building, Enchanted Rock, Natural Bridge Caverns, Texas Military Forces Museum, Bob Bullock Museum, two of the oldest synagogues in Texas, and the campus of The University of Texas.
 Prior to the trip, students research the rich history of our state and give formal presentations.

 The eighth grade travels to Washington D.C. for a non-stop three-and-a-half days of touring, learning, and fun.
-Students visit many of the museums, monuments and memorials that our Nation’s capital has to offer.
-Students will prepare for this highlight of eighth grade during the week of ERBs by teaching each other about the places they will visit.
+Students visit many of the museums, monuments, and memorials that our Nation’s capital has to offer.
+Students prepare for this highlight of eighth grade by teaching each other about the places they will visit.
 Highlights include the Smithsonian Museum, Arlington Cemetery, Lincoln Memorial, and the US National Holocaust Memorial Museum.

 Upper School Trips

 During the spring, students take a five-day, four-night trip to one of three distinct destinations: freshmen visit the Deep South on a civil rights journey; sophomores fly to San Francisco to learn about social action; and juniors discover the history of America's immigrants in New York City.
 Students visit museums, historical sites, and places of local interest.